 Consult your GP

-If you develop nerve root pain in one or both legs.
-Nerve root pain is a stabbing, shooting or sharp, severe pain radiating from the back to one or both legs.
+• If you develop nerve root pain in one or both arms.
+Nerve root pain is a stabbing, shooting or sharp, severe pain radiating from the neck to one or both arms.

 Go to A&E without delay